uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 The ability for computers to represent multiple types of information using just two states (represented with binary digits) is one of the things that makes them so powerful.

 Just like learning about the binary number system, exploring image representation introduces students to the Computational Thinking concepts of Abstraction and Decomposition.
-Students learn to break down images into pixels and then to digits, and how too move back up from digits, to pixels, to images.
+Students learn to break down images into pixels and then to digits, and how to move back up from digits, to pixels, to images.

 ## Digital Technologies | Algorithms

 {comment Could include Algorithms as well because of RLE/encoding Algorithms}

-When pixels are used to represent images, the process we go through to convert digits into these pixels is an Algorithm.
+When pixels are used to represent images, the process we go through to convert digits into these pixels is a type of Algorithm.
 There are many different algorithms computers use to do this, and the one they use depends on things like the file type of the images being displayed, for example if it is a picture like a .png or .jpeg, or a video file like an .mp4 or .avi; or what resolution the image is.
 We also use Algorithms to compress images to smaller file sizes, which means they use less memory, can be processed more quickly, and are faster to download.